 Learn about the moon and its different phases.
 Make some time to have a look for it each night.
 Maybe draw a picture of what you see.

 See if you can spot stars you recognise and give them names.
-Older children can try to spot different constellations.
+Older children can try to spot different constellations with this guide to the night sky.

 4. Keep learning

-Children may not be at school, but they can still learn the topics they would have been covering in the classroom.
-And they can learn new skills that will help them in everyday life.
+Children can still learn the topics they would have been covering in the classroom.
+And they can try new skills to help them in everyday life, too.

 Maths and Phonics